-What is attachment theory?
-Why are early bonds so important?
+What is attachment theory and why are early bonds so important?

 What is Attachment Theory?